OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 But most of the SQL injections in the wild are blind.
 Yet, you can turn some of them into union-based injections.

 **Identification**
-Two ways to identify these SQL injections:
+Either of the following methods can be used to identify these SQL injections:

 1. The vulnerable query returns data, but the injection is blind.
 2. The `ORDER BY` technique works, but you can't achieve a union-based injection.